 Some firms recommend that a father who is in a stronger financial position use that to his advantage, making sure the court knows he can provide a more upscale home, live in a better school district, provide nicer clothes and toys for the children, provide better healthcare, and the like.
 Be careful—this could backfire!
 If the court is inclined to award custody to the mother, you may find yourself with nothing but a much higher child support obligation than a father who doesn’t flaunt his wealth.
-Let us help you navigate this minefield with a view to winning—not a misguided game of one-upmanship.
-The lifestyle you can provide for your children will be evident from home studies, the neighborhood where you live, the people with whom you associate, and your involvement in your kids’ lives.
+Let us help you navigate this minefield to win—not a misguided game of one-upmanship.
+The lifestyle you can provide for your children will be evident from home studies, the neighborhood where you live, the people you associate with, and your involvement in your kids’ lives.

 - If you’re living apart from your children, keep in touch through video chats or by phone.

 Don’t let your children get used to living without you!
 Standard visitation (also called “parenting time”) is typically every other weekend plus a few hours one evening during the week.
-If your kids’ mother has custody, either from a prior divorce decree or temporary orders in effect now, it’s imperative that your kids know you’re still as much a part of their lives now as you were when you resided with them.
+If your kids’ mother has custody, either from a prior divorce decree or temporary orders in effect now, your kids must know you’re still as much a part of their lives as you were when you resided with them.

 If the kids’ mother obstructs your efforts to stay in touch with them, keep records!
-Make a note of the date, time of day, reason (or excuse) for not allowing you to connect with the kids, and anything important that you wanted to discuss with them.
-Notes made at the time an event occurred are (a) more accurate than a distant recollection, and (b) more credible.
-The mother’s attempts to prevent you from maintaining a strong relationship with your kids will not help her claim for continued custody.
+Make a note of the date, time of day, reason (or excuse) for not allowing you to connect with the kids, and anything important you wanted to discuss with them.
+Notes made when an event occurred are (a) more accurate than a distant recollection and (b) more credible.
+The mother’s attempts to prevent you from maintaining a strong relationship with your kids will not help her claim continued custody.